How to identify the dead cone in the top-quark jet: Angular structure of top-quark jet

 In a corresponding procedure we also studied the 2-dimensional ($X,Y$) distributions for final state hadrons.
-Two jets are constructed and the one with a B-hadron is chosen as b-quark jet, the other one as gluon jet.
-The distributions for gluons from the $t\to tg$ emission process indicates again a dead cone surrounded with a circular distribution of radius $R_X\sim 1$, more details are presented in the App.~\ref{app:angle}, Figs.~\ref{fig:figure11up.pdf} and~\ref{fig:figure8-10up.pdf}.
+Two jets are constructed as before, the b-quark jet carrying the B-hadron and the primary gluon jet.
+The distributions of gluon jets indicate again a dead cone surrounded with a circular distribution of radius $R_X\sim 1$, while for partons it is less visible and it has disappeared for hadrons, for more details, see App.~\ref{app:angle}, Figs.~\ref{fig:figure11up.pdf} and~\ref{fig:figure8-10up.pdf}.